mattmakai/fullstackpython.com/content/pages/03-data/03-mysql.markdown

   metrics you should be collecting and monitoring in your production database along with the purpose for why those metrics are important.

+* [gh-ost](https://github.com/github/gh-ost) is a schema migration
+  tool built by GitHub and open sourced to the development community.
+  The advantages of gh-ost are sustainable workloads on the master node to allow it to keep serving inbound query requests and the ability to pause the migration.